 Meet Sarah, an American Thermoform customer who has read braille since childhood.
-She shared her experience to help illustrate how braille supports everyday independence.
+She shared her experience to illustrate how braille supports everyday independence.

 Sarah is blind and has used braille since childhood.
 Like many individuals who are blind or visually impaired, she has developed the skills and tools needed to navigate her day independently—at home, at work, and in her community.